 Few young men wanted to be seen as a ‘bad’ boy in the typical greaser fashion of leather jacket, white t-shirt and jeans.
-The ubiquitous t-shirt was actually considered to be underwear in the fifties, which is one of the reasons why the Marlon Brando and James Dean outfit was so shocking.
+The ubiquitous t-shirt was actually considered to be underwear in the fifties, which is one of the reasons why the Marlon Brando and James Dean outfits were so shocking.

 Although it’s quite common today to see people at the store wearing pajamas, it would still be relatively surprising if somebody was seen buying groceries in their underwear.

 While Marlon Brando’s iconic movie The Wild One caused leather biker jacket sales to soar, James Dean’s Rebel Without a Cause had the same impact for t-shirts.
 A plain white t-shirt, revealing those manly biceps, combined with dungaree jeans is such a classic outfit choice for the young man about town.

-Along with Elvis who wore one in 1954 movie, King Creole, James Dean is also credited with helping to make the Harrington windcheater jacket ( or Golf Jacket) a classic menswear staple.
+Along with Elvis, who wore one in the 1954 movie King Creole, James Dean is also credited with helping to make the Harrington windcheater jacket ( or Golf Jacket) a classic menswear staple.
 A lighter alternative to leather, it provides ideal protection from the wind and rain.
 Since then, it’s been worn by all manner of people including Steve McQueen and Daniel Craig.
-Such is its legendary appeal, even I have one.
+Such is its legendary appeal that even I have one.
 After all, we all want to exude a little James Dean cool, don’t we?

 These are just a few 1950s menswear styles you can easily re-create.
-What other Men’s 50s outfits would you like to see?
+Need more?
+How about these: